 Although tachycardia, along with increased stroke volume, enables cardiac output to meet demands in exercise, a very fast tachycardia is inefficient and may cause compromise.
 The ventricles do not have adequate time to fill in diastole and this may reduce cardiac output.
 Tachycardia reduces the duration of both systole and diastole but it is diastole that is reduced more.
 Around 75% of the blood flow to the right ventricle and 100% of the blood flow to the left ventricle occur during diastole.
 Hence, there is less time to perfuse the myocardium at a time of increased metabolic need.

 Lown suggested that 17% of people with a PR interval of less than 120 ms would have the condition.
+It is however very rare, with prevalence estimated to be less than one in a million.

 The history is of bouts of tachycardia that may present as rapid palpitations.
 It most often starts in early adulthood but can present in childhood.
 It tends to get less frequent with passing years.
 In the otherwise healthy person there is probably no other feature but, where the heart and circulation are already compromised, perhaps from coronary heart disease, this can produce angina pectoris, shortness of breath and heart failure.
 There may well be light-headedness and dizziness due to hypotension.